takumib/cpsc210-labs/labs/lab5/lab5.md

 "void" pointers in your code, gain some familiarity with developing type-general, linked data-structures, and work more effectively with pointers in general.

-You can download your complete starter kit [here]() or peruse the default [lab sources](https://github.com/Welchd1/cpsc210-labs/tree/master/labs/lab5/src) here on Github.
+You can download your complete lab 5 starter kit on the [releases page](https://github.com/Welchd1/cpsc210-labs/releases) or peruse the default [lab sources](https://github.com/Welchd1/cpsc210-labs/tree/master/labs/lab5/src) here on Github.